Written by: Andrew Splatt – Director & Executive Practice Leader

 What time limits apply to lodging common law claims for psychological injury?

 In Australia, you have three years from the date of the injury or the moment you realised you had a psychological injury to file a common law claim.
-This is the same timeframe as for a physical injury.

-A psychological injury, in common law claims, refers to a diagnosed mental health condition or serious injury such as:
+A psychological injury, in common law claims, refers to a diagnosed mental health condition or serious injury, such as:

 • Post-traumatic stress disorder